Chart Color Schemes

 AreaSearch assessment of residential development activity positions Port Melbourne Industrial among the top 25% of areas assessed nationwide

-Port Melbourne Industrial saw approximately 397 new homes approved annually.
-Over the past five financial years, from FY-21 to FY-25, around 1,986 homes were approved, with an additional 389 approved so far in FY-26.
-The average number of people moving to the area per dwelling built over these years was about 0.7.
+Port Melbourne Industrial has seen approximately 397 new homes approved annually.
+Over the past five financial years, from FY21 to FY25, around 1,986 homes were approved, with an additional 389 approved so far in FY26.
+The average number of people moving to the area per dwelling built over these years is approximately 0.7, indicating that supply has been meeting or exceeding demand.

-This suggests that supply is meeting or exceeding demand, offering greater buyer choice and supporting potential population growth above projections.
-New properties are being constructed at an average expected cost of $429,000, which is moderately higher than regional levels, indicating a focus on quality construction.
-In the current financial year, $15.1 million in commercial approvals have been registered, suggesting balanced commercial development activity in the area.
-Compared to Greater Melbourne, Port Melbourne Industrial has around 1684.0% more construction activity per person, which should provide buyers with ample choice and indicates strong developer confidence in the location.
-All new construction so far has been comprised of townhouses or apartments, focusing on higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
-The area has approximately 5 people per dwelling approval, indicating an expanding market.
+This supports greater buyer choice and potential population growth above projections.
+The average construction value for new properties is around $429,000, which is moderately higher than regional levels, suggesting an emphasis on quality construction.
+In the current financial year, $15.1 million in commercial approvals have been registered, indicating balanced commercial development activity.
+Compared to Greater Melbourne, Port Melbourne Industrial has seen 1684.0% more construction activity per person, which should provide buyers with ample choice and reflects strong developer confidence in the location.
+All new construction in the area has been comprised of townhouses or apartments, focusing on higher-density living that creates more affordable entry points for downsizers, investors, and first-home buyers.
+The location currently has approximately 5 people per dwelling approval, indicating an expanding market.

-Population forecasts suggest that Port Melbourne Industrial will gain around 5,162 residents by the year 2041.
+According to AreaSearch's latest quarterly estimate, Port Melbourne Industrial is forecasted to gain around 5,162 residents by the year 2041.
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development